A close up of groom and bride holding hands with champagne on their wedding day

 Credit: Tom Durn Photography

 As your wedding date approaches, now is the perfect time to buy your rings.
 If you're considering having a bespoke design or need adjustments in design or size, allocating extra time is even more crucial.
 Your wedding ring exchange will be one of the most memorable moments, so it deserves thoughtful consideration.
-If you’re not sure where to start, take your time and consult with your trusted jeweller, such as our friend Sophie Brietmeyer.
-Are you taking the traditional route and planning to pair your wedding band with the engagement ring?
-Trying them together is always a good idea to ensure a perfect match.
+If you’re not sure where to start, take your time and consult with a trusted jeweller, such as our friend Sophie Brietmeyer.
+Decide if you are taking the traditional route and planning to pair your wedding band with the engagement ring, in which case try them together to ensure a perfect match.

 1. SEND OUT YOUR WEDDING INVITES

-Typically, wedding invitations should be sent three to four months before the date - but you’ll want to leave longer if you’re not sending a Save The Date.
-Setting an RSVP date for at least a month before the wedding is crucial so you or your planner can organise the guest list and inform caterers of special dietary requirements.
+Typically, wedding invitations should be sent three to four months before the date (but you’ll want to leave longer if you’re not sending a Save The Date).
+Setting an RSVP date for at least a month before the wedding is crucial so you or your planner can organise the guest list and inform caterers of final numbers and special dietary requirements.
 We also recommend having your wedding gift list live and ready for when you send out your wedding invitations.
 It's the most natural way to direct people to your list.
-Some guests will want to buy you a wedding gift as soon as they read your invitation!
+Plus, some guests will want to buy you a wedding gift as soon as they read your invitation!

 Elegant wedding shoes with bow